-(H) Clutch - chassis using manual transmission shall be equipped with a clutch which shall have a rated capacity in a range from equal to the maximum net engine torque up to ten per cent greater than the maximum net engine torque.
+(H) Clutch - chassis using manual transmission shall be equipped with a clutch which shall have a rated capacity in a range from equal to the maximum net engine torque up to ten greater than the maximum net engine torque.

 (1) Bumpers shall be black.